 INDIGO DataCloud project meeting

-On Friday, Nov 13th, two meetings of the INDIGO-DataCloud project will take place immediately after the conclusion of the EGI Community Forum.
-These meetings, reserved to invited INDIGO-DataCloud participants, are the INDIGO Project Management Board’s (PMB) in the morning and the INDIGO Technical Board’s (TB) in the afternoon.
+On Friday, 13 Nov, two meetings of the INDIGO-DataCloud project took place immediately after the conclusion of the EGI Community Forum.
+These meetings, reserved to invited INDIGO-DataCloud participants, were the INDIGO Project Management Board (PMB) in the morning and the INDIGO Technical Board (TB) in the afternoon.
 These two bodies steer the technical development of the INDIGO-DataCloud project, whose goal is to create an open Cloud platform for Science.
 INDIGO-DataCloud is an H2020 project, funded from April 2015 to September 2017, involving 26 European partners and based on use cases and support provided by several multi-disciplinary scientific communities and e-infrastructures.
 The project will extend existing PaaS (Platform as a Service) solutions, allowing public and private e-infrastructures, including those provided by EGI, EUDAT, PRACE and Helix Nebula, to integrate their existing services and make them available through AAI services compliant with GEANT’s inter-federation policies, thus guaranteeing transparency and trust in the provisioning of such services.
 INDIGO will also provide a flexible and modular presentation layer connected to the PaaS and SaaS frameworks developed within the project, allowing innovative user experiences and dynamic workflows, also from mobile appliances.

 Communications and outreach